Amuri-Bonface/FirestoreChatApp/README.md

 <b><p>This project will not compile and run until you have created a new Firebase project at
 <a href='https://firebase.google.com' target='_blank'>firebase.google.com</a> and you've added a google-services.json file to the app folder.</p></b>
 <p>This is very easy to do, just follow the instructions <a href='https://console.firebase.google.com/' target='_blank'>here</a>.</p>
+<p>Alternatively open android studio under tools select firebase,the assistant will open-up.
+Click on authentication follow the instructions and  google-services.json file will automatically be added to your app</a>.</p>
 <b><p>Make sure the package name you use is: 'com.codingwithmitch.firestorechatapp'.</p></b>